MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Test-my-app-with-random-errors.md

 m365proxy --no-mocks
 ```

-By default, Microsoft 365 Developer Proxy will randomly respond with 429, 500, 502, 503, 504, or 507 errors.
+By default, Microsoft 365 Developer Proxy randomly responds with 429, 500, 502, 503, 504, or 507 errors.
 In its default configuration, there's a 50% chance that the proxy will intercept a request to Microsoft Graph.
-You can increase the likelihood to a higher value using the `--failure-rate` option, eg.:
+You can increase the likelihood to a higher value using the `--failure-rate` option, for example:

 ```sh
 m365proxy --no-mocks --failure-rate 80